AlexFourgs/Actility/readme.txt

 After installing every libraries, in a terminal, go into the folder Actility/Programs and enter "python application_server.py".
 Your server will start.

+On local network you can access to a web page for see some charts of your data : http://localhost:8080/data